Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Christmas Shop Amsterdam: The Christmas Palace Amsterdam

 The Christmas Palace is an all-year Christmas shop in Amsterdam.
-Located along the Singel Canal near the floating flower market, the Christmas store in Amsterdam is the perfect spot to pick up Amsterdam Christmas souvenirs and ornaments.
+Located along the Singel Canal near the floating flower market, this popular Christmas store in Amsterdam is the perfect spot to pick up Amsterdam Christmas souvenirs and ornaments.

 Christmas Shopping Amsterdam